themarshallproject/hall-of-justice/README.md

 # Hall of Justice
 [Hall of Justice](http://hallofjustice.sunlightfoundation.com/) is a Sunlight Foundation Project working with criminal justice data.
-[Hall of Justice was on Heroku while in development](http://hall-of-justice.herokuapp.com/)
+The project is no longer maintained, but you can find the archived underlying data set here: https://docs.google.com/spreadsheets/d/1e4VMZ2zySEW4PK049WBlaJQJT8Y4KCZpBZK_8xDQ9Ng/edit?usp=sharing.

 ## Setup

-*A work in progress.
-The set up will almost certainly change in the near future.*

 You can take a properly formatted (fits the data schema) xlsx file and collapse it to a single csv using `scripts/collapse_xls_to_csv.py`.
 This csv can be imported into a Django database (already created using `python manage.py migrate`) using the *import_datasets* management command, i.e.: `python manage.py import_datasets /path/to/data.csv -v 3 2> import_errors.log`.